What is Natural Wine?

 It’s just fermented grapes, plain and simple.
 As a whole, natural wine aims to make wine with as little chemical or technological intervention as possible by allowing nature to work its magic.
 Natural wine is becoming increasingly popular and it's no surprise why.
 Just like the organic food realizations of the early 2000's, we are starting to see that the conventional wine we have been drinking is actually full of preservatives and other unnecessary additives, and may not be the best for our bodies or the planet.

-Though there is no standardized certification for natural wine, it is widely accepted that natural wine is naturally grown, using organic or biodynamic practices, typically unfiltered, with little to no added sulfites or additives in the cellar, and only native yeasts used for the fermentation process.
+Though there is still no standardized certification for natural wine, but it is widely accepted that natural wine is naturally grown, using organic or biodynamic practices, typically unfiltered, with little to no added sulfites or additives in the cellar, and only native yeasts used for the fermentation process.
 This is verified by our importers, who visit each and every winemaker to discuss and view their practices, these are true artists of their craft.

 Natural wine is in rhythm with the slow food movement, and our winemakers are true stewards of their land, concerned with making wine that is good for the earth and for you, not mass produced wine based on profit margins.